-We’re excited to announce David Jernigan has been named our new president & CEO of Boys & Girls Clubs of Metro Atlanta!
-He will be starting in early May.
-In his new role, David will oversee the strategic direction and operation of our organization, supporting 20+ Club locations in 10 counties across metro Atlanta.
+We’re excited to welcome David Jernigan as President & CEO of Boys & Girls Clubs Metro Atlanta!
+In this new role, David will oversee the strategic direction and operation of our organization, supporting 20 Club locations in 9 Counties across Metro Atlanta.

-David Jernigan currently serves as the Deputy Superintendent for Atlanta Public Schools, where he assists the Superintendent in realizing a bold vision of transformation for a district of 52,000 students, resulting in graduation rate improvement from 59% to 78% and seamless college enrollment growth from 51% to 62% over five years.
+Prior to joining BGCMA, David served as the Deputy Superintendent for Atlanta Public Schools, where he assisted the Superintendent in realizing a bold vision of transformation for a district of 52,000 students, resulting in graduation rate improvement from 59% to 78% and seamless college enrollment growth from 51% to 62% over five years.

 Prior to assuming the role of Deputy Superintendent, he was the Executive Director for KIPP Metro Atlanta Schools, overseeing the network of eight KIPP schools in Metro Atlanta.
 David started his school leadership experience in 2003 as the Founding Principal of KIPP WAYS (West Atlanta Young Scholars) Academy.
 Under his leadership, KIPP WAYS Academy was consistently one of Atlanta’s highest-performing middle schools, and in 2008, it was named the #1 “No Excuses School” in Georgia by the Georgia Public Policy Foundation.